p-matt/occ-bananas/README.md

-# anomaly-detection
+# One Class Classification
- Implementation of anomaly-detection aka 'one class classifier' on soccer ball images
+ Implementation of one class classifier using Keras, to detect bananas and everything else